jilion/rack-devise_cookie_auth/README.md

  use Rack::DeviseCookieAuth, secret: 'YOUR_SESSION_SECRET'
 ```

-To use Rack::DeviseCookieAuth in your Rails application, add the following line to your application config file (`config/application.rb` or `config/environments/production.rb`) for Rails 3, `config/environment.rb` for Rails 2):
+To use Rack::DeviseCookieAuth in your Rails application, add the following line to your application config file (`config/application.rb` or `config/environments/production.rb`) for Rails 4:

 ```ruby
 config.middleware.use Rack::DeviseCookieAuth, secret: 'YOUR_SESSION_SECRET'